thecredibleway/thecredibleway-com/docs/faq/questions/arent-the-gospels-full-of-contradictions.md

 The discovery of [the Dead Sea Scrolls in 1947](../../bible/credibility/acheological-support.mdx#the-dead-sea-scrolls) provided a remarkable insight into the accuracy of the Old Testament and the New Testament manuscripts.
-Among the scrolls were fragments of nearly every book of the Hebrew Bible, including copies of Isaiah, Psalms, and other Old Testament writings.
-The Dead Sea Scrolls were written centuries before the birth of Jesus, and their preservation has allowed scholars to compare ancient manuscripts with modern copies of the Bible.
+Among the scrolls were fragments of nearly every book of the Hebrew Bible, including copies of Isaiah, Psalms and other Old Testament writings.
+The Dead Sea Scrolls were written centuries before the birth of Jesus and their preservation has allowed scholars to compare ancient manuscripts with modern copies of the Bible.

-One of the most significant findings was **the consistency of the Hebrew Bible texts over thousands of years.** Scholars have noted that the differences between the Dead Sea Scrolls and later manuscripts are minimal, and no substantial changes have been found that affect the meaning of the texts.
+One of the most significant findings was **the consistency of the Hebrew Bible texts over thousands of years.** Scholars have noted that the differences between the Dead Sea Scrolls and later manuscripts are minimal and no substantial changes have been found that affect the meaning of the texts.
 This suggests that the transmission of the Old Testament was highly accurate and that the Gospel manuscripts, which were copied much later, would have also been carefully preserved.

 While the Dead Sea Scrolls are not directly related to the Gospels, they provide strong evidence for the accuracy of the overall manuscript tradition that extends to the New Testament.
-The meticulous care with which scribes copied ancient manuscripts is well-documented, and the consistency of the textual tradition suggests that the Gospels have been faithfully transmitted.
+The meticulous care with which scribes copied ancient manuscripts is well-documented and the consistency of the textual tradition suggests that the Gospels have been faithfully transmitted.
 In fact there are over 5800 Greek manuscripts and a total of greater than 25000 copies of text to verify the New Testament.
 The greatest Roman historian of that period `Tacitus` and his works Annals only has 20 copies, but is taken as fact which is surprising.